How Do I Search for and Reserve a Business Name?

-First, let's assume you have found a business name you want to use.
-Next, there are some steps you need to take to make sure you can legitimately use that name and keep others from using it.
+Let's assume you have found a business name and you're ready to begin using it.
+Before you put your business name on anythings, there are some steps you need to take to make sure you can legitimately use that name and keep others from using it.

 The process of checking name availability varies with each state.
 Many states have an online database you can search to see if another company has already registered the name you want to use.
 Some states, like California, require you to mail in your request to check name availability.
 California requires you to send in a Name Availability Inquiry Letter to check name availability.

 There's a difference between reserving a business name and registering one.
 Which one you select is important.

 When you receive confirmation from your state that a business name is available for your use, you may want to reserve the business name.
 Reserving a business name establishes your intent to use the name and keeps others from using it in the meantime.

 Reserve a business name when you don't plan to use it right away as part of registering it with your state.
 Also reserve a business name if your business is a sole proprietorship that doesn't need to register with a state.

 Business name reservations are limited in time; in California, for example, you may reserve a business name for 60 days.
 Check with your state business division (usually in the state's secretary of state office) to see how long a reservation lasts.